mackelec/meCAN-verion-2020/README.md

 #### NEW meFDCAN arduino library   https://github.com/mackelec/meFDCAN

-- Arduno Classic CAN library for the STM32G4xx series.
+- Arduino Classic CAN library for the STM32G4xx series.
   -  Three CAN port support on the STM32G473